PREAMBLE

 Cancer at the point of diagnosis* does not define (me) - any more than death would - each are just part of the Life/ Death Trip.

-18/06/25 update - Started hormone therapy with a 28 day course of tablets (one per day) and approximately half way through, had the first of four weekly analogue injections.
+18/06/25 update - Started hormone therapy, in mid May, with a 28 day course of tablets (one per day) and approximately half way through, had the first of four weekly analogue injections.
 Before I had the first of these (at 12 days into the course of tablets), I had another PSA blood test (measuring Prostate Specific Antigen).
 My PSA had dropped by nearly 40%!
+With the combination of injections and tablets this is known as Combined Androgen Blockade (CAB).

-With lower testosterone, this is making the conditions harder for the PCa (Prostate Cancer) to develop (in fact, my burden of disease is probably shrinking - though the hormone therapy alone will not eradicate the PCa).
-Whilst I had mild side effects with (each) hormone therapy towards the beginning, my tolerance has improved at this time of writing - I'm just feeling a little more tired at night.
-The short bouts of mild nausea and mild occasional limb pain, I have not felt, for days.
+With lower testosterone, conditions are harder for the PCa (Prostate Cancer) to develop (in fact, my burden of disease is probably shrinking - though the hormone therapy alone will probably not eradicate the PCa).

-The analogue injections will be repeated until I've had six months treatment with hormones in total.
-An earlier PSMA PET scan has now firmed up my STAGING at T2c - this is a relief because it confirms my disease burden is currently totally organ confined.
+A PSMA PET scan (May 2025) firmed up my STAGING at T2c - this is a relief because it confirms my disease burden is currently totally organ confined.
 So far so good!
 X....

 17/08/2025 update: No further improvement, as yet, on PSA reduction beyond last reported on 16/07/25.
-My PSA is presently a little higher than that considered normal for a man over 70 (for me that's not that far ahead - and we all know that time seems to fly - more so when you're older!)
 My PSA is, currently, less than twice the level considered normal for my age, when earlier this year, it was almost eight times the normal level!

 Without being specific about medications or doses, for clarification: